Skip to main content

 Huge congratulations to them and all concerned in their success!

-The competition continues and the 2023 quest for winners launches officially on the European Day of Languages (26th September 2022), but registration is NOW open
+The competition continues and the 2024 quest for winners launches officially on the European Day of Languages (26th September 2023) and registration is open (see below for link)

 The Primary Bee is for students in Years 5 & 6 who have started learning a foreign language ab initio in KS2 to practise and improve their vocabulary, pronunciation and memory skills in the target language (French, Spanish and German)